Nova (Iceland)

 Nova, stylised as NOVA, is an Icelandic telecommunications company that began operations on December 1, 2007.
 Nova owns and operates its own 3G/4G/5G mobile network and offers FTTH fibre internet services through bit-stream access.

 Nova ehf. was established in May 2006.
 At the end of March 2007, Nova received a 3G operating license and then officially opened on December 1, 2007.
 On April 4, 2013, Nova launched 4G/LTE service, the first for an Icelandic telephone company.
-On the 5th of May 2020 (05.05.2020), Nova launched its 5G network, again a first for Iceland.
+On May 5, 2020, Nova launched its 5G network, again a first for Iceland.
 Nova's initial growth is attributed to its offer of free calls and SMS between its own subscribers, popular with younger consumers.
 Nova is the 2nd largest mobile phone company in Iceland with 32.9% market share in 2020 according to Electronic Communications Office of Iceland.

 Distribution

 Nova operates its own 3G, 4G and 5G mobile and network networks, which covers about 95% of the population.
 By the end of 2011, users had reached 100,000, reaching 156,000 in 2020.

 In 2007, Vodafone Iceland and Nova commenced a network sharing agreement between each other's mobile networks.
 The agreement meant that Vodafone had access to Nova's then-new 3G mobile network and Nova had access to Vodafone's GSM mobile network.
 In January 2025, Nova discontinued its 2G (GSM) service and plans to shut down its 3G service by the end of 2025.